FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Finally, in celebration of the Fraternity's 125th anniversary, the Foundation undertook construction of a third wing to the Headquarters Shrine as well as a Pathway of Honor of engraved bricks, which provides an opportunity to celebrate the life of each Sigma Nu.
 The Pathway of Honor will meander throughout the Lexington properties.
 A special "Pilgrimage to the Rock" was one of the memorable highlights of the 56th Grand Chapter held in Washington, DC, in August 1994.

-For a century and a quarter Sigma Nu chapters have shaped the man of integrity.
-Their challenge for the future is to focus efforts and energies anew to the fuller realization of the great mission set by our Founders - to build Men of Honor, ethical leaders for society based upon the concept of the Brotherhood of Man under the Fatherhood of God.
+For more than a century and a half, Sigma Nu chapters have shaped the college student into a man of integrity, providing him a full education in preparation of a life dedicated to honor and service to others.
+Our challenge and great opportunity for the future is to focus efforts and energies anew to the fuller realization of the great mission set by our Founders – to build Men of Honor, ethical leaders for society, based upon the concept of the Brotherhood of Man under the Fatherhood of God.
+Indeed, Sigma Nu is on the threshold of the era of its greatest achievement.

 © 2015-2022 Sigma Nu Fraternity, Inc.